balaj-ali707/cars-data-web/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## Configure Environment Variables
+To use SQL and login functionality, you need to configure environment variables in your project.

+ - Create a .env.local file in the root directory of your project.
+ - Add the following variables to configure your MySQL database:

+ - MYSQL_HOST=your_mysql_host
+ - MYSQL_USER=your_mysql_user
+ - MYSQL_PASSWORD=your_mysql_password
+ - MYSQL_DATABASE=your_mysql_database

+ - Add a secret key for login encryption:

+ - ENCRYPTION_KEY=your_secret_key
+Note: Replace your_mysql_host, your_mysql_user, your_mysql_password, your_mysql_database, and your_secret_key with your actual values.
+Make sure to use a strong, secure key for ENCRYPTION_KEY.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.